 Finding an endodontist near me

 Start with referrals from your dentist.
-Given the expertise in the field and knowledge of your dental history, they will be able to suggest the best one for your condition.
-Also, you can be frank about your budget and your insurance coverage.
-They can also provide insights on what your insurance plan may cover.
+Make sure your dentist understands your budget concerns and insurance coverage.
 If you've chosen a dental discount plan, the plan provider can refer you to an endodontist who accepts it.

-Though the above sources are great to find an endodontist near you, if you’d like to skip the hassle of calling around everywhere and get connected to an endodontist quickly, you could call 844-207-7106 and they can point you in the direction of a local endodontist.
+Though the above sources are great to find an endodontist near you, if you’d like to skip the hassle of calling around everywhere and get connected to an endodontist quickly, you can call 866-383-0748 to get connected right away.

-While visiting an endodontist, remember to take all your previous medical records and a list of your prescriptions with you.
-This can provide important insights into your condition.
+The endodontist will need to know your medical history and any prescriptions you may take.
 After reviewing your records, the endodontist will perform a dental x-ray to determine the status of your tooth and recommend appropriate action.

 Dentists and endodontists both specialize in dental care but have different skill sets.
 Dentists take care of your teeth, gums, and oral wellbeing, while endodontists specialize in performing procedures related to the interior of the tooth and pulp.

-Although both experts have overlapping practice areas of expertise, endodontists can provide you better care as compared to general dentists in the diagnosis of tooth pain and gum tissue injuries and performing root canals.
+Although both experts have overlapping practice areas of expertise, endodontists can provide more precise care in diagnosing tooth pain and gum tissue injuries, in addition to performing root canals.

 Is a root canal treatment painful?

 Endodontists take care to numb the area with anesthetics to ensure you don't have any discomfort during the procedure.
-You may experience some soreness once the anesthetic wears off, but that can be treated with pain medication (usually over-the-counter).
+You may experience some soreness once the anesthetic wears off.
+However, that can be treated with pain medication (usually over-the-counter).
 If you experience extreme pain even with pain medication, you may need to contact your endodontist.

 How do I find an endodontist near me?

 Reaching out to your dentist would be the best way to locate a nearby endodontist, or you could also try searching online.
-You can also contact sources like the American Academy of Endodontics (AAE).
-For a quick way to locate a root canal specialist, call 844-207-7106 to get connected with a dentist in your area who can recommend a local endodontist to you.
+For a quick way to locate a root canal specialist, call 866-383-0748.

 What is the difference between a pediatric endodontist and an adult endodontist?